-- A LPC will need 2000 hours of supervised work experience that can be completed before licensure or you can submit a plan along with your Minnesota counseling license application and complete your experiece requirements once you are licensed.
+- A LPC needs 2000 hours of supervised work experience that can be completed before licensure.
+Alternately, you can submit a plan along with your Minnesota counseling license application, explaining how you can complete your experience requirements once you are licensed.

-- A LPCC will need to complete 4000 hours of supervised experience from a qualified supervisor after earning your masters degree.
+- A LPCC needs 4000 hours of supervised work experience from a qualified supervisor after earning your master's degree.